YAML Nesting {{ yamlTransformStage.depthLabel }} Seq {{ yamlTransformStage.sequenceLabel }} {{ yamlTransformStage.outputLabel }}

 Standalone JSON Valid JSON objects or arrays are detected before YAML parsing.
 They are rejected with a JSON-specific message so YAML review is not bypassed.

 YAML indentation Normalized YAML indentation is clamped from 1 to 8 spaces.
-Changing indentation affects the rendered YAML copy, not the parsed values.
+Changing indentation affects regenerated YAML, not the parsed values.

 YAML line width 0 disables wrapping; other values are capped at 240.
-Line wrapping changes presentation and can make long scalars easier or harder to review.
+Wrapping changes presentation and can make long scalars easier or harder to review.

 Path preview The visible table uses a 50 to 2000 row preview limit.
-Path CSV export uses the full flattened set, even when the visible preview is trimmed.
+Path exports can include the full discovered set when the visible preview is trimmed.

-Assignment exports Scalar leaves become env, INI, and properties entries.
+Assignment outputs Scalar leaves become env, INI, and properties entries.
 Nested objects and arrays remain available for inspection but are not direct assignment values.

 Worked Transformation Path